greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_DOMAIN.html.md

 :   An optional name for a constraint.
 If not specified, the system generates a name.

 NOT NULL
-:   Values of this domain are normally prevented from being null.
-This is the default.
+:   Values of this domain are prevented from being null (but see the Notes below).

 NULL
 :   Values of this domain are allowed to be null.
 This is the default.